Back to Blue Lagoon stories

 A brief history of world wonders

-The Seven Wonders of the Ancient World included such marvels as the Great Pyramid of Giza in Egypt and the Temple of Artemis in present-day Turkey.
+That original list included legendary sites like the Great Pyramid of Giza in Egypt and the Temple of Artemis in present-day Turkey.

 For more on these lists, you can check out an overview at WorldAtlas.